sabat-12067/sabat-Langflow-flashcardapp/README.md

 - The front end technologies include React, Typescript, Redux toolkit, and TanStack query for data fetching
 - I used Django for the backend API views, and models.
-- Supabase is used for both authentication, along with being in Sync with my Django backend.
-I used this to take advantage of Django's ORM, along with having a Supabase hosted database
+- Supabase is used for both authentication, along with being in sync with my Django backend.
+So every time I make a migration in Django it is also there in Supabase.
+I used this to take advantage of Django's ORM, along with having a Supabase hosted database.

 ## Installation